Enterprise Value Assessment

 Understanding enterprise value vs equity value is critical when advising business owners on exit planning.
 Here’s why these distinctions matter:

 For exit planners and CEPA advisors, enterprise value is the figure to focus on for building and benchmarking business value, while equity value (and ultimately net proceeds) is the figure to focus on for the owner’s financial planning.
-Both are vital, and articulating their relationship helps owners see the full picture of their exit strategy.

 Be the first to know about new tools and knowledge from the fast-paced world of exit planning.